The Apple HomePod ships February 9 for $349, available to order this Friday

 Apple is finally shipping the HomePod.
 The device will ship on February 9, seven months after its announcement at WWDC 2017.
 It will cost $349 and limited at launch to the US, UK and Australian markets.

-The news come from Apple who is touting HomePod’s Siri integration, saying its voice assistant is able to “send a message, set a timer, play a podcast, check the news, sports, traffic and weather, and even control a wide range of HomeKit smart home accessories.”
+The news comes from Apple who is touting HomePod’s Siri integration, saying its voice assistant is able to “send a message, set a timer, play a podcast, check the news, sports, traffic and weather, and even control a wide range of HomeKit smart home accessories.”
 Most notably, Apple says Siri can control Apple Music seemingly confirming earlier reports users will not be able to use voice controls to control third party music services like Spotify or Pandora.

 The speaker itself seems unchanged since its announcement in the summer of 2017.
 It’s seven inches tall with a top-mounted woofer and seven tweeters ringing the bottom.
 Hopefully it sounds as good as it did when we first heard it at WWDC.